AnamikaAg/ECE228proj/Final_code/README.txt

 == How the code works ==

-1) Build a deep learning model to train the data available at (https://github.com/AnamikaAg/ECE228proj/tree/master/unet-master). model = tf.keras.Model(inputs=[inputs], outputs=[outputs]) model.compile(optimizer=tf.keras.optimizers.Adam(learning_rate=1e-3), loss='binary_crossentropy', metrics=['accuracy']).
+1) Build a deep learning model to train the data (available upon request) model = tf.keras.Model(inputs=[inputs], outputs=[outputs]) model.compile(optimizer=tf.keras.optimizers.Adam(learning_rate=1e-3), loss='binary_crossentropy', metrics=['accuracy']).
 2) Use the model to predict the outcome of a new image from model.predict
 3) Visualize the error, accuracy, and the output image.

 -------------------------------------------------------------------------------------------------------------------------------------------------
-			2) Postprocessing of images - uNet-ER-new.ipynb
+			2) Postprocessing of images - skel_test.py
 -------------------------------------------------------------------------------------------------------------------------------------------------
 == Installation details: ==